-Best 6 Ways to Reduce Leg Pain and Tibialis Anterior Syndrome
+Everything You Need to Know About Leg Pain and Tibialis Anterior Syndrome (2019 Update)

 Author: Kurt LaCapruccia, D.S.S.
 (Diploma in Dietary Supplement Science)

-The Process: Of how this problem can develop.
-(TAT) usually comes from activities placing large amounts of stress through the tibialis anterior muscle.
-People may also develop this condition following direct rubbing on the tibialis anterior tendon.
-These are some frequent causes of the issue:
+Although TAT usually comes from activities placing large amounts of stress through the tibialis anterior muscle, you can actually develop this condition by direct rubbing on the tibialis anterior tendon.

 - Muscle tightness (particularly of the tibialis anterior or calf).

 - Muscle weakness (particularly of the tibialis anterior and tibialis posterior).